The Mental Health Act

 - appropriate medical treatment must be available, and

 - a hospital order is the most suitable option considering all the relevant circumstances (including a defendant’s history and character and other methods of dealing with mental health treatment that might be available to the court).

-A patient can be detained and treated under the requirements of section 37 for an initial period of up to 6 months; following the initial period the detention period can be renewed for a further 6 months and thereafter annually.
+A patient can be detained and treated under the requirements of section 37 for an initial period of up to 6 months.
+Following the initial period the detention period can be renewed for a further 6 months, and annually thereafter.
 The courts allow the Responsible Clinician to power to decide when it is clinically appropriate for the patient to be discharged.